taocpp/config/doc/Writing-Config-Files.md

 ## Implicit Object

-The curly braces for the top-level Object are optional and can be omitted.
+The curly braces for the top-level object are optional and can be omitted.

 #### Example taoCONFIG Input File